Midpoint circle algorithm

 So, rework the next-point-equation into a recursive one by substituting :

-Because of the continuity of a circle and because the maxima along both axes is the same, clearly it will not be skipping x points as it advances in the sequence.
+Because of the continuity of a circle and because the maxima along both axes are the same, clearly it will not be skipping x points as it advances in the sequence.
 Usually it stays on the same x coordinate, and sometimes advances by one to the left.

 The resulting coordinate is then translated by adding midpoint coordinates.
 These frequent integer additions do not limit the performance much, as those square (root) computations can be spared in the inner loop in turn.
 Again, the zero in the transformed circle equation is replaced by the error term.